 If the alternatives fail, you may wish to call in another person, such as a manager, as a witness.
 In the presence of the witness, ask the employee to acknowledge that the disciplinary warning was discussed and the employee has chosen not to sign it.
 Then, both you and the witness should sign a statement such as “Met with employee on [date] to discuss contents of this document, but employee elected not to sign.”
 Both you and the witness should sign and date the document.

 Managing Employee Discipline Issues

 Handling employee discipline issues the right way can mean more satisfactory outcomes for everyone.
-The Progressive Discipline Smart App can help you follow best practices.
+The Performance Management Fill-and-Save™ HR Form Library can help you follow best practices.
 It will guide you in addressing employee discipline issue promptly and appropriately, as well as providing the necessary backup in case termination becomes your only option.